Axelph237/Vega-Sector/- pages/Rules/Combat.md

 When taking an attack action, an attack may be made with any currently equipped weapon the player has.
 Different weapons will have different means of determining damage dealt.

 ## Movement
+Movement is performed along a square grid.
+Movement from one square to any cardinally or diagonally adjacent square is considered to be 5 feet of movement.